marekputniorz/Recycle-Bin-Script/README.md

 # Recycle-Bin-script-
-Simple BAT script for starting recycle bin in windows 10
+Simple BAT script for starting recycle bin in Windows 10